The Role of the Teacher

 The teacher carefully prepares the environment by providing stimulating objects and by removing obstacles to learning.
 Typically a teacher will give a lesson to an individual child or to a small group, and then step back to allow the child to pursue the work independently.

 The teacher will continue to observe the child to help overcome difficulties and redirect the child's interest when necessary.
-A professionally trained and certified Montessori teacher heads each one of our four classrooms.
+A professionally trained and certified Montessori teacher heads each one of our six classrooms.
 Each head teacher has one to four assistants.